Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 Mandalay - Myanmar (Burma).

-The way emptiness is viewed yields accepted conclusions (or tenets).
-Those prevalent in Tibetan Buddhism form a ladder of greater & greater denial of true establishment.
+Each view on emptiness yields accepted conclusions (or tenets).
+Those prevalent in Tibetan scholasticism form a ladder of greater & greater denial of "true establishment", another word for self-powered substances (essences), objects with properties as it were inhering in them.
+The lowest tenets accept inherent existence.
+The higher deny it in varying degrees.
 Study of & reflection on these tenets assist the progressive stages of meditation on emptiness.
 Each stage, when fully integrated, prepares the mind for the next.

 Great Exposition : all phenomena, both compounded (conventional) & uncompounded (ultimate), exist inherently ;